lynk-design/lynk/docs/components/range.md

 [component-header:lynk-range]

-Ranges allow the user to select a single value within a given range using a slider.

 ```html preview
 <lynk-range></lynk-range>
 ```

-?> This component works with standard `<form>` elements.
-Please refer to the section on [form controls](/getting-started/form-controls) to learn more about form submission and client-side validation.
+<lynk-alert open> This component works with standard `<form>` elements.
+Please refer to the section on [form controls](/getting-started/form-controls) to learn more about form submission and client-side validation.</lynk-alert>

 ## Examples